I Tried Caroline Hirons' First Skincare Product & I Believe The Hype

 A skincare expert, author, entrepreneur and founder of the Skin Rocks app (among many other things), Caroline has a wealth of skincare knowledge thanks to over 25 years of industry experience.
 Skincare obsessives know they can always rely on her ever-honest and insightful product reviews on YouTube and Instagram.

-So when Caroline announced that she was to lift the lid on her first skincare brand, launching with Skin Rocks Retinoid 1 and 2 Vitamin A Face Serums (£65 and £75 respectively), people flocked to snap them up.
+So when Caroline announced that she was about to lift the lid on her first skincare brand, launching with Skin Rocks Retinoid 1 and 2 Vitamin A Face Serums ($80 USD and $90USD, or approximately $118 AUD and $132 AUD, respectively), people flocked to snap them up.
 When you have someone like Caroline, who has given her hot take on skincare products throughout the years, there's always a sense of excitement and curiosity.
 How do her products compare to those we know and love?

 What is a retinoid and what are the skincare benefits?